 - key consulting skills

-- mistakes you shouldn’t make as a consultant
+- mistakes you shouldn’t make in a consulting job

 - how to launch yourself